knah/VRCMods/README.md

 This repository contains my mods for VRChat.

+## AdvancedSafety
+Features:
+ * Set hard limits on avatar features, such as polygon count, audio sources, and some other things
+   * Reduce crashes
+   * Improve performance
+   * Remove annoying spawn sounds or global sounds
+   * Remove some fullscreen effects (this one is unreliable)
+   * Avatars over the limit are not replaced by a gray robot.
+Instead, elements over limits are removed, with the rest of the avatar kept intact.
+ * Hide all avatars of a specific author (requires UIExpansionKit, button is in user details menu)
+ * Hide a specific avatar, no matter who uses it (requires UIExpansionKit, button in in user quick menu)
+ * Hide portals from blocked users or non-friends
+   * That blocked asshole will no longer be able to portal drop you

+This mod will introduce small lag spikes when avatars are loaded.
+These should be tolerable compared to VRChat's own lag spikes.
+All numeric limits are configurable.
+ * Don't set animators limit to 0 - you will break all humanoid avatars horribly if you do

+Configurable for friends and vanilla "show avatar" button.

 ## CameraMinus
 Allows resizing the camera, zooming it in/out and hiding camera lens.
 This is a lazy rewrite of original [VRCCameraPlus](https://github.com/Slaynash/VRCCameraPlus) by Slaynash.